JuliaStellarDynamics/FiniteHilbertTransform.jl/README.md

 # FiniteHilbertTransform.jl
-## Version 0.9

 [![image](https://github.com/JuliaStellarDynamics/FiniteHilbertTransform.jl/actions/workflows/documentation.yml/badge.svg?branch=documentation)](https://juliastellardynamics.github.io/FiniteHilbertTransform.jl/)

-**FiniteHilbertTransform.jl** is a Julia package designed to compute finite Hilbert transformations.
-This toolbox is inspired by Tricomi's work from 1957, offering powerful capabilities despite its vintage influence.
+**FiniteHilbertTransform.jl** is a Julia package designed to compute the finite version of the Hilbert transformations.
+This toolbox is inspired by Tricomi's work on the finite Hilbert transform from 1957.
+In the context of gravitational dynamics, the finite Hilbert transform may be used as a scheme for analytic continuation to the lower half of the complex plane.
+See [Fouvry & Prunet (2022)](https://ui.adsabs.harvard.edu/abs/2022MNRAS.509.2443F/abstract), or [Petersen et al. (2023)](https://ui.adsabs.harvard.edu/abs/2023arXiv231110630P/abstract) for details.

+---
-## Quick Activation
+## Installation

-**FiniteHilbertTransform** is currently unregistered.
-To add it to your Julia registry, follow these steps:
+**FiniteHilbertTransform** is currently unregistered[^1].
+To add it to your julia[^2] registry, follow these steps:

-1. **Read Documentation:** For detailed instructions, check [here](https://pkgdocs.julialang.org/v1/managing-packages/#Adding-unregistered-packages).

-2. **Add Package:** Use the package manager and execute the following command:
+1. **Add Package:** Use the package manager and execute the following command inside julia:
     ```julia
-    add "git@github.com:michael-petersen/FiniteHilbertTransform.git"
+    add "git@github.com:JuliaStellarDynamics/FiniteHilbertTransform.git"
     ```

-3. **Handling Git Keys:** If you encounter Git key errors, register your private key using the Julia shell prompt (access with `;`), and point to your private key:
-    ```julia
-    ssh-add ~/.ssh/id_rsa
+or at the command line
     ```
+    $ julia -e 'using Pkg; Pkg.add(url="https://github.com/JuliaStellarDynamics/FiniteHilbertTransform.jl.git")'
+    ```

-4. **Verify Version:** Confirm the current version with `status FiniteHilbertTransform` in the package manager.
+2. **Verify Version:** Confirm the current version with `status FiniteHilbertTransform` in the julia package manager.

-5. **Import Package:** Import the package in your Julia environment with `import FiniteHilbertTransform`.
+3. **Import Package:** Import the package in your julia environment with `import FiniteHilbertTransform`.

 ## Working from Source